GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/A_Wake_Wakening/Episode_One_Public_House.md

 &nbsp;

+## You Lucky One

 Carol got her fiction creation, the Pirate Lady, come to life in title of episode 2.
 A very dramatic point is made of the thought invovled, *out of Africa* special delivery.
+The hive mind has power and resources.  🎵 "I could rip you to shreds, but I'm much too nice" 🎵

 "Villagers - You Lucky One (Official Video)"
 https://www.youtube.com/watch?v=1oqOrI8yK-4

+Lyrics:
-Lyrics: "Take me back to the start, were you always aware?", "Am I getting the gist, am I getting warm?"
+🎵 "Take me back to the start, were you always aware?", "Am I getting the gist, am I getting warm?"  🎵

+...

+🎵 You've been off the grid, cutting your teeth... supposedly composing your masterpiece.
+If you give good copy then I'll cut you some slack...
+But you better remember when it all comes back!
+And you're lying on the corner of Merchant's Quay, telling the world how it's meant to be? 🎵

+...

+" riverrun, past Eve and Adam's, from swerve of shore to bend
+of bay, brings us by a commodius vicus of recirculation back to
+Howth Castle and Environs."